 The advantages of train transportation over other means

 I don’t know if it’s the same in your countries, but there are many rail enthusiasts in Japan.
+I sometimes find it surprising that some rail enthusiasts are standing with a camera with huge telephoto lens like a portable rocket launcher even on the platform of a very small station in a rural area.
 Once, I asked them why they like trains and train-related things so much.
 There are two good answers I still remember.
 The first one is rails.
 Needless to say, rails stretch as far as other stations, which makes people have a concrete image of their destination.
 Indeed, roads connect places as well, but there’re too many branches to evoke such a concrete image, according to the rail enthusiasts.

 Closed stations become sightseeing spots for people who like ruins